MeghanaM4/pathfinder/README.md

 # pathfinder
-a simple PCB that shows the basics of microcontrollers
+make a custom PCB controller board and efidget